Thiyon/thiyon.github.io/README.md

-# NIGGER, I LOVE AIDAN
+# Mr Hicks on top